andy5995/pinner/README.md

 # Pinner

-A [geany plugin](https://www.geany.org/support/plugins/) that enables pinning documents to a sidebar tab.
+A [Geany plugin](https://www.geany.org/support/plugins/) that enables pinning documents to a sidebar tab.

 This will add two items to the Geany tools menu: